mcgill-robotics-archive/electrical/README.md

   * Schematic files must:
     * Be based on the `schematic-template.sch` file in the root directory
     * Have all the info in the title block filled out
-  * Component and pattern files must follow the format: `manufacturer_part-number-name`
+  * Component and pattern files must follow the format: `manufacturer_part-number_part-function`
   * Board READMEs must follow the template above

 ## General Workflow